joewalker/gcli/docs/index.md

     $ tar -zxf foo.tar.gz .
     // Extracts foo.tar.gz into the current directory

   These 2 commands do exactly opposite things.
-It shouldn't take much reflection to see why this is bad design.
-In GCLI this would be better
+Many a file has died as a result of a x/c typo.
+In GCLI this would be better expressed:
-  expressed:

     $ tar create foo.tar.gz -z .
     // and